mvolkmann/blog/src/swift/Concurrency.md

-Unstructured concurrency relies on creating {% aTargetBlank "https://developer.apple.com/documentation/swift/task", "Task" %} objects which are passed a closure that runs in an asynchronous context and can begin running immediately.
+Unstructured concurrency relies on creating {% aTargetBlank "https://developer.apple.com/documentation/swift/task", "Task" %} objects which are passed a closure that runs in an asynchronous context.

-When a `Task` completes successfully, it can hold a value.
-When a `Task` fails, it can hold an error.
+The system typically runs the task immediately, but can choose to defer execution based on the number of tasks that are already running.

+`Task` is a generic struct.
+When creating an instance, specify the `Success` type which is the type of the value it will hold and the `Error` type which is the type of error it can hold.
+If a `Task` never throws, specify `Never` for the `Error` type.

 The `Task` initializer can be passed the priority under which it should run.
 The available priorities from lowest to highest are: